rmcanany/SolidEdgeHousekeeper/README.md

 ### Selection

 The Home Tab is where you select which files to process.
-As mentioned above, using the Selection Toolbar, you can select by folder, subfolder, top-level assembly or list.
+As mentioned above, using the Selection Toolbar, you can select by folder, subfolder, top-level assembly, top-level folder, or list.
 There can be any number of each, in any combination.

 Another option is to drag and drop files from Windows File Explorer.